orbitalquark/textadept/doc/manual.md

 You can jump to a specific line in the current buffer via `Ctrl+J` on Windows, Linux, and BSD, `⌘J` on macOS, and `^J` in the terminal version.
-Enter the line number to jump to in the prompt, and press `Enter` or click `Ok`.
+Enter the line number to jump to in the prompt, and press `Enter` or click `OK`.

 ### Bookmarks

 Bookmarks are markers attached to lines of interest.
-They move in sync with the lines they were added to as text is inserted and deleted.
+They move in sync with the lines they were added to as buffer text is inserted and deleted.
 Bookmarks show up in the left-hand margin after line numbers.
 Textadept allows you to bookmark lines and jump back to them later.
-The following key bindings apply for bookmarks:
+The following key bindings apply for
+bookmarks:

 * Toggle a bookmark on the current line via `Ctrl+F2` on Windows, Linux, and BSD, `⌘F2` on macOS, and `F1` in the terminal version.